 Do not worry if you are not close to the goal when you begin.
 Pelvic muscles are like any other muscles in your body.
 They will become stronger only with time, consistency and mindful work.

 Beware: If you sense any pain in your back or abdomen after doing a Kegel set, it is a sign of you not doing them properly.

 When Should You Do Kegels?

-It is never late to begin Kegels.
-The earlier you start, the greater are its benefits throughout pregnancy and even after it.
+It is never too late to begin Kegels.
+The earlier you start, the greater the benefits throughout pregnancy and even after it.

 Make them a part of your everyday routine.
 You can do them while sitting, standing, or lying down.
 It does not matter when and where you perform them.
 You can do them: